AnithaPriayadharsaniSubramanian/expensetracker/README.md

  Added a Config-Client (limits-service) and Config-Server (spring-cloud-config-server) for direct refresh of the Configurations.

- Initially when the Client is up and running, it loads the configuration details from the git repository (limits-servie.properties) only once.
- So, when we make configuration changes to the git and is refreshed to client through "localhost:8981/actuator/refresh"without restarting the server.
+ Initially when the Client is up and running, it loads the configuration details from the git repository (limits-servie.properties) only    once, when we make configuration changes to the git - it is refreshed client through "localhost:8981/actuator/refresh" without restarting the server.

  localhost:8981/rest/limits ->